XuDashuai0827/XuDashuai0827.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: The information of my static web blog
 ---

 My name is Xu Ruiqi.
+I used the following template to learn how to deploy a static web blog.

 ![avatar](assets/img/bj.png)

 I chose to make a static web blog about my favorite group - INTO1

 ![avatar](assets/img/bginto1.jpg)

 ### My story